What is a paraneoplastic syndrome?

 How are paraneoplastic syndromes managed or treated?

-- Corticosteroids: Medications that reduce inflammation (swelling)
+- Corticosteroids: Medications, such as cortisone or prednisone, that reduce inflammation (swelling).

 What complications are associated with paraneoplastic syndromes?

 You may experience a broad range of complications, some of which are minor and some that may be more serious or even life-threatening without treatment.
 Your healthcare provider will discuss potential complications and treatment options with you.